mkunta1/capstone_healthpredictors/README.md

 count number of diseases by patient. handle overlapping coditions by patient

+##feature engineering Number of Providers a Patient Has Seen

 How can deathdate be apply predictive imputation techniques like regression or k-nearest neighbors (KNN) if there is sufficient data.
 MARITAL column can be imputed based on the most frequent value or use a statistical imputation method (like KNN imputation) to fill in the missing entries.